kzr8/moe-junyuanpri/_departments/Malay Language.md

 The MTL Fortnight Programme allows students to learn Malay Language through activities and games.
 They have the chance to enjoy the language in a different way.
 A wide range of activities related to Malay language and culture are be conducted for the Malay Language students in the programme.

 ![](/images/MalayLang2.png)

+**MLLPC Cultural Programme Exposure Fund Scheme (CPEF)**

+**Awang Batil @ Teater Kami**

+The objective of the Cultural Programme Exposure Fund Scheme is to enhance students' interest in Malay Language and Culture through attendance at Malay cultural performances at public performing arts venues.
+Through this initiative, the students will have expanded opportunities in enjoying theatre experience and fostering a lifelong theatre patronage to cultural performances.
+In the process, we also hope that they will learn and appreciate the beauty of the Malay Language and culture.